-There was a highly centralized and hierarchical government with a large staff, which regulated tax collection, trade and commerce, industrial arts, mining, vital statistics, welfare of foreigners, maintenance of public places including markets and temples, and prostitutes.
+There was a highly centralized and hierarchical government with a large staff, which regulated tax collection, trade and commerce, industrial arts, mining, vital statistics, the welfare of foreigners, maintenance of public places including markets and temples, and prostitutes.

 A large standing army and a well-developed espionage system were maintained.
 The empire was divided into provinces, districts, and villages governed by a host of centrally appointed local officials, who replicated the functions of the central administration.
 Some of the landmark accomplishments of this dynasty were:

 Administration – In the field of administration also the Mauryan Empire had set exemplary standards.
-The entire Empire was divided into four provinces, which one of the four, look like a giant crescents with the imperial capital at Pataliputra.
+The entire Empire was divided into four provinces, which one of the four, looks like a giant crescent with the imperial capital at Pataliputra.
 From Ashokan edicts, the names of the four provincial capitals are Tosali (in the east), Ujjain in the west, Suvarnagiri (in the south), and Taxila (in the north).

-Historians theorized that the organization of the Empire was in line with the extensive bureaucracy described by Kautilya in the Arthashastra: a sophisticated civil service governed everything from municipal hygiene to international trade.
-The expansion and defense of the empire was made possible by what appears to have been the largest standing army of its time.
+Trade– Historians theorized that the organization of the Empire was in line with the extensive bureaucracy described by Kautilya in the Arthashastra: a sophisticated civil service governed everything from municipal hygiene to international trade.
+The expansion and defense of the empire were made possible by what appears to have been the largest standing army of its time.

 According to Megasthenes, the empire wielded a military of 600,000 infantry, 30,000 cavalry, and 9,000 war elephants.
 A vast espionage system collected intelligence for both internal and external security purposes.
 Having renounced offensive warfare and expansionism, Ashoka nevertheless continued to maintain this large army, to protect the Empire and instill stability and peace across West and South Asia